TariqAi/AppTrainers-NEW/README.md

 - The process involved feature engineering, handling outliers, and using a heatmap to understand relationships between features.
 - After scaling the data, I applied PCA for dimensionality reduction before performing clustering.
 - Finally, customer profiles were analyzed for each cluster to better understand distinct customer segments.
+-
+## Breast Cancer Classification (Neural-Network)
+- In this dataset, I am building a system that can classify whether a tumor is malignant or benign using breast cancer diagnostic data.
+- I am using a Neural Network model built with TensorFlow and Keras.
+- The model is designed using a Sequential architecture with Dense layers, and the data is preprocessed using Standard Scaling to improve model performance.
+- The system is trained and tested using a standard train-test split to evaluate its accuracy and classification capability.

 ## Telco Customer Chrurn Prediction
 - I am building a system that can predict whether a customer is likely to churn or stay with the telecom company.